 Currently in Parallax network are: Chelsea College of Arts London, Valand Academy, University of Gothenburg, University of Plymouth and Academy of Fine Arts in Katowice.

-Michael Adamek, Gill Addison, Dave Beech, Katarzyna Borkowska, Jo Bruton, Sebastian Buczek, Laura Carew, Jessica Ciupa, Sally Charlesworth, Conditions, Agata Cukierska, Rosie Dahlstrom, James Duffy, Adelaida Antunez Egurbide & Alfie Gibbs, Marcus Eisenmann, Patricia Ellis, Mary Evans, Philippe Gerlach, Karolina Fabia, Ben Fitton, John Flindt, Klangur Gunnarsson, Magdalena Grundwald, Karolina Gwozdz, Grzegorz Handerek, Andrew Hart, Andy Hewitt, Katrine Hjelde, Serena Huang, Janina Janicka-Grabowska, Jolanta Jastrzab, Lukasz Jastrubczak, Robin Jenkins, Mel Jordan, Aga Jot, Lucy Joyce, Georgina Kapralou, Aram Khas, Magda Knapczyk, Antonina Konopelska, Karolina Konopka, Dominika Kowynia, Weronika Krupa, Sara Kuzynin, Maddie Leach, Magdalena Lacek, Gloria Lopez, Jagoda Lukas, Lishuang Xu, Dominika Malska, Gary Marshall-Stevens, Pawel Mendrek, Merrett Houmoller Architects, Rafal Milach, Reyhaneh Mirjahani, Emily Mulenga, Marianne Murray, Eleanor Neason, Martin Newth, Johanna Oskarsson, Marian Oslislo, Jakub Padula, Elizabeth Peebles, Beate Persdotter Loken, Agnieszka Piotrowska-Jaworek, Klaudia Pisarek, Colin Priest, Katarzyna Rachuba, Aleksandra Rajnisz-Podlaska, Rasmus Richter, Dominik Ritszel, Laura Rosser, Veera Rustomji, Second editions, Magdalena Sendek, Anka Sielska, Martyn Simpson, Hanna Sitarz, Agata Slowak, Kolbrun Inga Soring, Konstanty Stanczyk, Alexander Stevenson, Malgorzata Szandala, Leslaw Tetla, Andrzej Tobis, Sarah Tuck, Chris Wainwright, Paulina Walczak-Handerek, Adam J B Walker, Zuza Wasiak, Noa Weinstein, Polly Welsby, Ken Wilder, Milosz Wnukowski, Joshua Y’Barbo, Ewa Zasada, Joanna Zdzienicka
+Michael Adamek, Gill Addison, Yazid Anani, Dave Beech, Maja Bekan, Katarzyna Borkowska, Jo Bruton, Sebastian Buczek, Laura Carew, Jessica Ciupa, Sally Charlesworth, Conditions, Agata Cukierska, Rosie Dahlstrom, James Duffy, Adelaida Antunez Egurbide & Alfie Gibbs, Marcus Eisenmann, Patricia Ellis, Mary Evans, Philippe Gerlach, Karolina Fabia, Ben Fitton, John Flindt, Klangur Gunnarsson, Magdalena Grundwald, Karolina Gwozdz, Grzegorz Handerek, Andrew Hart, Andy Hewitt, Katrine Hjelde, Serena Huang, Janina Janicka-Grabowska, Jolanta Jastrzab, Lukasz Jastrubczak, Robin Jenkins, Mel Jordan, Aga Jot, Lucy Joyce, Georgina Kapralou, Aram Khas, Magda Knapczyk, Antonina Konopelska, Karolina Konopka, Dominika Kowynia, Weronika Krupa, Sara Kuzynin, Maddie Leach, Magdalena Lacek, Lazaridou-Hatzigogi, Gloria Lopez, Jagoda Lukas, Lishuang Xu, Dominika Malska, Gary Marshall-Stevens, Pawel Mendrek, Merrett Houmoller Architects, Rafal Milach, Reyhaneh Mirjahani, Emily Mulenga, Marianne Murray, Eleanor Neason, Martin Newth, Johanna Oskarsson, Marian Oslislo, Jakub Padula, Bojana Panevska, Elizabeth Peebles, Beate Persdotter Loken, Agnieszka Piotrowska-Jaworek, Klaudia Pisarek, Colin Priest, Katarzyna Rachuba, Aleksandra Rajnisz-Podlaska, Rasmus Richter, Dominik Ritszel, Laura Rosser, Malgorzata Rozanska-Mglej, Veera Rustomji, Second editions, Magdalena Sendek, Anka Sielska, Martyn Simpson, Hanna Sitarz, Agata Slowak, Kolbrun Inga Soring, Konstanty Stanczyk, Alexander Stevenson, Malgorzata Szandala, Bogna Swiatkowska, Leslaw Tetla, Andrzej Tobis, Sarah Tuck, Raluca Voinea, Chris Wainwright, Paulina Walczak-Handerek, Adam J B Walker, Zuza Wasiak, Noa Weinstein, Polly Welsby, Werker Collective, Ken Wilder, Milosz Wnukowski, Joshua Y’Barbo, Ewa Zasada, Joanna Zdzienicka